JoseAngelGarciaSanchez/NLI/README.md

 # 🚀 Natural Language Inference on SNLI Dataset 🚀
-First of all, many thanks to my team mate [sarrabenyahia](https://github.com/sarrabenyahia) for her invaluable work.
+First of all, many thanks to my team mate [Sarra Ben Yahia](https://github.com/sarrabenyahia) for her invaluable work.

 This repository contains our work on Natural Language Inference (NLI) using the Stanford Natural Language Inference (SNLI) Dataset.
 Our model demonstrates an impressive AUC of 89.3%, which is significantly higher than the hazard level of 33.3%.
 Although the state of the art currently stands at 93%, our model showcases the potential to bridge the gap and contribute valuable insights to the NLI research community.